-I studied Mathematics in Groningen (1982-1987), wrote a thesis about Graphic User Interfaces (1987-1993), worked on an Internet browser and the surrounding infrastructure for the Faculty of Arts in Groningen (among other things), and am now working for The World Wide Web Consortium on style sheets and math.
+I studied Mathematics in Groningen (1982-1987), wrote a thesis about Graphic User Interfaces (1987-1993), worked on an Internet browser and the surrounding infrastructure for the Faculty of Arts in Groningen (among other things), and am now working for The World Wide Web Consortium on style sheets, math and privacy, among other things.

 Cascading Style Sheets –